frankh077/detectron2_aux_scripts/Script to Train/README.md

 # Training

-Train, this code uses the detectron2 compatible data set that was separated by train and test.
+This code uses a compatible dataset with detectron2 that was separated by train and test.
 In addition, the hyper-parameters are configured to achieve a correct final performance of the neural network.